TCotton/Online-Browser-Video-Editor/README.md

 It uses a WebAssembly port of the FFmpeg library originally written in C and Assembly

-All files uploads, video editing and transcoding is done in the browser
+All file uploads, video editing and transcoding is done in the browser

 [![Netlify Status](https://api.netlify.com/api/v1/badges/91bc8403-94e3-4781-97ae-050018b409d4/deploy-status)](https://app.netlify.com/sites/musing-kalam-86af59/deploys)